NgoveniGift/weatherTrackingSystem_Assignment-12/REFLECTIONS.md

-# REFLECTION.md – Assignment 14: Peer Review and Open Source Experience
+# REFLECTION – Assignment 14: Peer Review and Open Source Experience

 This reflection highlights the lessons learned and challenges encountered during Assignment 14, which focused on preparing the Weather Tracking System for open-source collaboration.